 If the bulge of organs is small to medium sized, surgeons may be able to treat the omphalocele right away.
 They push the organs through the hole and into your child’s belly.
 This is called reducing the organs.
 When the organs have been moved, the surgeon sews the hole closed.

 If the bulge of organs is large, there may not be room inside your baby’s small body for all the organs right away.
 In these cases, doctors use a technique called “paint and wait.”
 The sac covering the omphalocele is “painted” with an antibiotic cream.
 Over time, your baby’s skin grows over the sac.
 This may take several months.

 When the baby is stable, breathing well and eating without problems, doctors wrap the sac with an elastic bandage, like the ACE bandages you can buy at a drug store.
 The elastic of the bandage slowly pushes the bulge back into your child’s belly.

-It may take six to nine months for the elastic bandage to push the bulge into your child's belly.
+It may take 6 to 9 months for the elastic bandage to push the bulge into your child’s belly.
 This may seem like a long time.
 But paint and wait is very successful in children with large omphaloceles.
 It has greatly reduced the number of problems babies used to have when surgeons tried to push all the contents of a large bulge back into the belly right away.

 After Surgery for Omphalocele

 Your baby may need an IV (intravenous) line.
 This is a tube that goes into a vein to give your baby fluids.